 ABOUT ALAMO AABSE

 The Alamo Area Alliance of Black School Educators (AAABSE) was organized and founded in San Antonio, TX on June 24, 1989 just two years following the birth and activation of the Austin Alliance of Black School Education (AABSE).
-The purpose of the organization is to:
+AAABSE is, now, a non-profit organization with the purpose of the organization is to:

 - Promote and facilitate the educational advancement of all students, especially those of ebony and other hues of color.